 Indigenous Alaska Communities

-Development in the U.S. Arctic creates new opportunities for employment and other benefits.
-But it can also cause social and economical upheaval in local communities and indigenous cultures.
-Arctic peoples could experience health and social impacts because of the changes in lifestyle that industrial development can bring, including an influx of outside workers and the infrastructure needed to support them.
-The natural resources that support indigenous communities’ subsistence economy can also be affected by oil development.
+Development in the U.S. Arctic creates new opportunities for employment and other benefits, but it can also cause social and economic upheaval in local communities and indigenous cultures.
+The changes in lifestyle that industrial development can bring, including an influx of outside workers and the infrastructure needed to support them, could adversely affect the health and social well-being of Arctic peoples.
+Similarly, the natural resources that support indigenous communities’ subsistence economies may be harmed by oil development or spills from ship traffic.

 For more information, visit: